totoiii/guia_deidentificacion_clinica/_entity/date_part.md

 ~~~
 </div>

-* NO Etiquetar referencias a fechas con respecto a otra
+* NO etiquetar referencias a fechas con respecto a otra

 <div class="annotation-incorrect" markdown="1">
 ~~~ ann